MKrafick/DiscoverDB2/README.md

 This script will adjust DB2 profile variables to some specific settings I use when creating a new database instance from scratch.

+*EXT_STATUS.sql (Episode 21)*

+This SQL will help you monitor background extent movement progress from an ALTER TABLESPACE REDUCE MAX command.

 *IREF.sql (Episode 18)*

 SQL that will extrapolate a database Avg.
 Result Set Size (ARSS), database level Index Read Efficiency (IREF), and statment level Index Read Efficiency (IREF).